grodansparadis/vscp-doc-spec/class2.level1.protocol.md

 ```
 Should be implemented by all devices that work over 802.15.4/Ethernet/Internet or other high end protocols.This event can be broadcasted on a segment by a node to get information about available servers.

-The [VSCP daemon documentation](https://grodansparadis.gitbooks.io/the-vscp-daemon) have a description on how server/service discovery works.